 Texas Freeze Events and Why They Create Heating Emergencies Here

 Unlike northern climates where heating systems run daily for months, Katy’s heating equipment often sits dormant through most of the year and then faces sudden extreme demand during freeze events.
 Texas cold snaps are often sudden and severe — temperatures can drop 40 degrees or more within 24 hours, catching unprepared systems off guard.
 Components that have sat without use develop failures that only appear under load: ignition components fail on the first call for heat, heat exchangers that developed hairline cracks over the summer become dangerous under combustion pressure, and condensate lines freeze solid on heat pumps operating in defrost mode.
-Annual fall maintenance dramatically reduces these failure rates, but when a system does fail during a freeze, fast response is essential because temperatures inside an unheated home in Katy can drop quickly once exterior temperatures fall below freezing.
+Annual fall maintenance dramatically reduces these failure rates, but when a system does fail during a freeze, fast response is essential because temperatures inside an unheated Katy home can drop quickly once outdoor temperatures fall below freezing.

 Common Heating Failures We Repair on Emergency Calls